top of page

 Corridors and Cathedrals

-As the level designer and set dresser, I worked extensively with Procedural Content Generation (PCG) to fill vast areas efficiently while maintaining handcrafted quality.
+As the sole level designer and set dresser, I worked extensively with Procedural Content Generation (PCG) to populate vast areas efficiently while maintaining handcrafted quality.

-I collaborated closely with technical designers, gameplay designers, and programmers, using and refining their tools—for example, the hazard spawner and movement systems.
+I collaborated closely with technical designers, gameplay designers, and programmers, refining and utilizing their tools—for example, the hazard spawner and movement systems.

 Procedural Content Generator